oras-project/oras/docs/proposals/error-handling-guideline.md

 Help: Copy artifacts from one target to another.
 Run "oras copy -h" for more options and examples
 ```

-- Example 2: when reference is not matched with the expected format
+#### Example 2: when reference does not match with the expected format

+Current behavior and output:

 ```
 $ oras tag list ghcr.io/oras-project/oras